Reviewed & Sources: WHO, CDC, dermatology textbooks

 Last Updated: April 2026

-Commonly called Eczema, this is a chronic condition that makes the skin red and itchy.
+Commonly known as Eczema, this is a chronic inflammatory skin condition that causes the skin to become red, intensely itchy, and irritated.

 Symptoms

-The hallmark symptom is severe itching, which is often worse at night.
-The rash looks different depending on age:
+The hallmark symptom of eczema is severe, relentless itching, which is notoriously worse at night.
+The appearance of the rash changes depending on the patient's age:

 In Infants (Infantile Eczema)

-• Location: Usually on the face, scalp, and front of the legs.
+- Location: Usually appears on the face, scalp, and the front of the legs.

 In Adults & Children

-• Location: Inside the creases of elbows and knees, ankles, and neck.
+- Location: Typically found inside the creases of the elbows and knees, on the ankles, and around the neck.

-• Appearance: Thickened, cracked, scaly skin (Lichenification) or brownish-gray patches.
+- Appearance: Thickened, heavily cracked, scaly skin (a process called Lichenification) or localized brownish-gray patches.

 When to See a Doctor